freecivx/freecivx/freeciv-web/README.md

-Freeciv 3D web application
+Freecivx.net 3D web application
 =======================

-This is the Freeciv 3D web application, which consists of the Java servlets and filters for running the web client, JSP templates, javascript code and other web content.
+This is the Freecivx.net 3D web application, which consists of the Java servlets and filters for running the web client, JSP templates, javascript code and other web content.